architech-boards/tibidabo-documentation/source/yocto_by_hand.rst

  <script src="_static/select_text.js"></script>
  </div>

-If you really want to download everything by hand, just clone dora branch of meta-tibidabo:
+If you really want to download everything by hand, just clone branch *dora* of *meta-tibidabo*:

 .. raw:: html